Resource Centre β Brain Injury & Rehabilitation

 Acquired brain injury (ABI) affects over 1.5 million Canadians.
 Unlike a broken bone, the effects of ABI are often invisible β cognitive fatigue, personality changes, emotional dysregulation β and the path to recovery is rarely linear.
 Families are frequently left to coordinate care across multiple specialists with little guidance on what happens at home.

 Toronto families have access to some of Canada's strongest rehabilitation hospitals β UHN, Sunnybrook, Baycrest β but the support often drops off sharply once a patient leaves inpatient care.
-These guides are designed to help you bridge that gap.
+Future articles in this collection will focus on bridging that gap between hospital and home.

 For an overview of how Arcadia supports ABI recovery, visit our acquired brain injury condition page or explore our ABI home care service.